SteffiPGalway/Classification/README.md

-# Logistic Regression
+# Classification
-Logisitic Regression on the Predicting Heart Failure Dataset in Jupyter Notebook
+Classification on different datasets in Jupyter Notebook